optio50/Victron_Modbus_TCP/README.md

 # Victron_Modbus_TCP
 Victron Modbus TCP Example

+Be advised.
+Running this file and pressing the arrow key's will change values on the GX device.
+(↑) or (↓) Arrows To change grid set point.
+(←) or (→) Arrows To Change ESS SOC limit.
+Pressing the Page-Up button toggles the ESS mode.
+"Keep batteries charged and Optimized (with battery life)"

 An example of the Victron TCP Modbus.
 If you intend to use this example for yourself it will require tweaking a few things.